-5.2.2 | Classification results using D_8
+5.2.2 Classification results using D_8

 From the observations in Figure 13, we do not expect logistic regression to perform well using the D_8 dictionary and for it to have a high bias.
 Instead, we will consider the full range of probabilistic and non-probabilistic classifiers described in Sections 3.3 and 3.4 and retain logistic regression for comparison.
-An optimized set of hyper parameters for each classifier were obtained as follows: A grid based search was performed to maximize the κ score (18) for the relevant hyperparameters considered (not to scale)

-FIGURE 11 Set of multiple threat and non-threat objects: Sample illustrations of some of the different non-threat object geometries for each classifier for the dictionary corresponding to $P^{(k)} = 5000$ and SNR = 40 dB and these were then adopted for the simulations presented in this section.
-To illustrate our hyperparameter grid-based optimization, we investigate the κ score for different choices of L and J for MLP in Figure 14.
+An optimised set of hyper parameters for each classifier were obtained as follows: A grid based search was performed to maximise the κ score (18) for the relevant hyperparameters for each classifier for the dictionary corresponding to $P^{(k)} = 5\,000$ and SNR = 40 dB and these were then adopted for the simulations presented in this Section.
+To illustrate our hyperparameter grid-based optimisation, we investigate the κ score for different choices of L and J for MLP in Figure 14.
 For this result, we have assumed the same number of neurons in each layer and used max_iter = 300 rather than max_iter = 200 to allow an increased number of iterations to be performed to ensure convergence.
 From this figure, we observe there are a range of different L and J that lead to a network with a similar level of accuracy.
 As remarked in Section 3.4.2, for the type of network we are considering, the number of variables grows quadratically with J and linearly with L. Hence, from a computational cost perspective, choosing a network with a small J and a large L is generally preferable to a network with a large J and a small L, if the cost of computing each variable is assumed the same.
-For this reason, we adopt a network with L = 3 and J = 50 as MLP
+For this reason, we adopt a network with L=3 and J=50 as MLP architectures in this range result in high κ score, while minimising computational cost.
+Also, if desired, J could be further reduced without comprising accuracy.